 - A. Materials shall be conditioned as necessary so that the mixed material is between 50°F and 90°F (10°C and 32°C).
-Due to the mass of palletized material and bulk packaging, up to 72 hours of conditioning may be required. - B. All surfaces in contact with material must be preconditioned and maintained below $90^{\circ}F(32^{\circ}C)$ . - C. Cooling of surfaces, materials and equipment can be accomplished by using iced water for mixing and presoaking concrete.
-Do not put ice directly into repair material.
+Due to the mass of palletized material, up to 72 hours of conditioning may be required. - B. All surfaces in contact with material must be preconditioned and maintained below $90^{\circ}$ F (32°C). - C. Cooling of surfaces, materials and equipment can be accomplished by using chilled water for mixing.
 Shade area from direct sunlight or pour material when temperatures are decreasing. - D. Wind breaks shall be provided when necessary to prevent rapid evaporation. - E. Repair material shall remain protected and curing shall be dependent on specified product.
 Cure repair material in accordance with manufacturer's recommendations.
-[Specify appropriate curing method.]

-REFERENCE ACI 305R-10: Guide to Hot Weather Concreting
+ACI 305R-99 "Hot Weather Concreting"